ganbuan/CyberNotebook/README.md

 DNS operates at layer 7, using UDP port 53 by default and TCP port 53 as a default fallback.

 ### WHOIS
-A <i>WHOIS</i> record provides information about the entity that registered a domain name, including their name, phone number, email, and address.
+A *WHOIS* record provides information about the entity that registered a domain name, including their name, phone number, email, and address.
 Note that privacy services can hide information, if required.

 **whois**: looks up the WHOIS records of a registered domain name

 ### HTTP
 (Accessing the Web)

-<i>HyperText Transfer Protocol (HTTP)</i> is the set of rules used for communicating with web servers for the transmition of webpage data (e.g. HTML, images, videos, etc)
+*HyperText Transfer Protocol (HTTP)* is the set of rules used for communicating with web servers for the transmition of webpage data (e.g. HTML, images, videos, etc)

-<i>Cookies</i> are small pieces of data that is stored on your computer.
+*Cookies* are small pieces of data that is stored on your computer.
 As HTTP request is stateless (i.e. does not keep track of previous requests), cookies can be used to remind the web server information about you, your settings, or whether you have been to the website before.

 ### FTP
 (Transferring Files)

-<i>File Transfer Protocol (FTP)</i> is designed to transfer files, which it can achieve at higher speeds than HTTP.
+*File Transfer Protocol (FTP)* is designed to transfer files, which it can achieve at higher speeds than HTTP.

 Example FTP commands include:
 + USER [username] - used to input the username